Refermionized theory of the edge modes of a fractional quantum Hall cloud: The refermionization procedure

 which is the standard commutation rule of bosonized density modes in a Tomonaga-Luttinger model~\cite{Haldane_JPC_1981, Giamarchi_QP1D_2004}.

-The similarity with the Tomonaga-Luttinger model does not stop here, and standard bosonization identitites~\cite{Giamarchi_QP1D_2004} can be used to show~\footnote{Note that the refermionization map is not complete as $\psi = e^{i\phi/\nu}\rightarrow e^{i\phi'/\sqrt{\nu}}$ is not a single fermion annihilation operator.
-In spite of this, the above mapping works as long as we compute density-related observables.} that the full rescaled Hamiltonian Eq.~\eqref{eq:NLXLL_hamiltonian_rescaled} is the bosonized version of a model of one-dimensional (chiral) fermions with Hamiltonian
+The similarity with the Tomonaga-Luttinger model does not stop here, and standard bosonization identities~\cite{Giamarchi_QP1D_2004} can be used to show~\footnote{Note that the refermionization map is not complete as $\psi = e^{i\phi/\nu}\rightarrow e^{i\phi'/\sqrt{\nu}}$ is not a single fermion annihilation operator.
+In spite of this, the above mapping works as long as we compute density-related observables.} that the full rescaled Hamiltonian Eq.~\eqref{eq:NLXLL_hamiltonian_rescaled} is the bosonized version of a model of one-dimensional (chiral) fermions. { The technical details of this refermionization procedure are summarized in Appendix~\ref{appendix:bosonization}.} This leads to a fermionic Hamiltonian of the form

 where the free-fermion dispersion